istresearch/elk-aws-cost-analysis/README.md

 I download the billing data from S3 using the AWS CLI tool using the sync command from a bucket called "mybilling" that I setup following the instructions in the links above:

     aws s3 sync s3://mybilling mybilling/.

+# Starting ELK:
+Start up ElasticSearch and Kibana:

+    docker-compose up -d elasticsearch kibana

+Once ES and Kibana are up you can start feeding data into ES:

+    docker-compose up logstash

+Note that the billing file is expected to be in a file call "billing.csv".

+# How do I actually use this?
+I have an ES index running on a cluster all of the.
+I happen to use ElasticCloud, but you can run it whereever you like.
+A couple of times a day a cron job runs to sync the latest billing file from AWS to my server.
+This cron job then deletes the previous index (why?  see below) and then rebuilds it from the latest billing file.

+Here is the shell script that is called a couple of times a day from cron, the `aws-cost` directory is where I keep this project:

+    cd ~/aws-cost
+    aws s3 sync s3://mybilling mybilling/.
+    # This needs to be improved, right now I update the next two lines each month to grab the right month's file.
+    unzip mybilling/999999999999-aws-billing-detailed-line-items-with-resources-and-tags-2017-03.csv.zip
+    mv 999999999999-aws-billing-detailed-line-items-with-resources-and-tags-2017-03.csv billing.csv
+    curl -Xdelete "https://<your ES cluster>/billing-qcr"
+    docker-compose up logstash
+    docker-compose down